 Moreover, Eq.\eqref{g} yields:

 and we can write:

 where we used $S_0^t=$Id, which implies $\left(\psi\circ S_{0}^\tau \right)\equiv\psi$.
 Therefore, using \eqref{form5} and \eqref{form6} in \eqref{form7}, we obtain:

-The last equality follows from the fact that the integrands in Eq. \eqref{form8} are odd continuous and periodic functions, that are integrated over a whole period, so thatone actually:
+The last equality follows from the fact that the integrands in Eq. \eqref{form8} are odd continuous and periodic functions, that are integrated over a whole period, so that one actually obtains:

-Clealry, there are observables for which the difference of responses is irrelevant, since they do not evolve in time, and others for which the difference is substantial, even under small perturbations.
+Clearly, there are observables for which the difference of responses is irrelevant, since they do not evolve in time, and others for which the difference is substantial, even under small perturbations.
 In any event, the exact response characterizes the synchronization transition, while the linear response does not.

 \Section{Concluding remarks} We investigated the Kuramoto dynamics for identical oscillators through the statistical mechanics framework of response theory.
 As a reference (unperturbed) dynamics we took a system of uncoupled oscillators, with statistical properties given by a factorized $N$-body distribution with uniform marginal densities.
 Next, we interpreted the classical Kuramoto mean-field dynamics as a perturbation of the reference one.
 For any finite number $N$ of oscillators, we then derived an exact response formula whose validity holds for arbitrarily large perturbations, and we computed, both analytically and numerically, the asymptotic value of the Dissipation Function.
-The latter is indeed the main ingredient of the exact response theory.
+The latter is indeed the main ingredient of the exact response theory, that has been developed and is well established within the framework of nonequilibrium molecular dynamics \cite{Caruso20,dalron,ESW,Typic,Jepps16}.
 Explicit analytical results are given for $N=2$.
-We also investigated the autocorrelation function of the Dissipation Function, and highlighted its non-monotonic behavior, for sufficiently large $N$.
+We also investigated the two-time autocorrelation function of the Dissipation Function, and highlighted its non-monotonic behavior for sufficiently large $N$.
 Finally, we compared the exact response formalism with the linear response regime.
 We found that the two responses differ substantially, even for very small perturbations, and that only the exact response describes the transition to synchronized states.

 This indicates that the exact response theory, which by definition must be capable of describing even systems undergoing non-equilibrium phase transitions, may actually be used in practice.
-Synchronization phenomena, which are ubiquitous in Nature, are indeed of that kind.
+Synchronization phenomena, which are ubiquitous in nature, are indeed of that kind.